cop-pilot-eu/platform-integration-pipelines/service-orchestrator-pipelines/peering/README.md

 catalogs**, and **service categories** derived from the peering response.

-The pipeline is designed for the **COP-PILOT platform integration**
+The pipeline is designed for the **COP-PILOT platform integration**.

 ------------------------------------------------------------------------